 Since our inception, we have financed our operations primarily through proceeds from issuance of our redeemable convertible preferred stock and cash generated from the sale of our products.
-As of December 31, 2023, our principal sources of liquidity were cash, cash equivalents, and marketable securities of \$ million and working capital of \$ million.
-Cash and cash equivalents are comprised of cash held in sweep accounts, checking accounts, money market funds, and commercial paper.
-Marketable securities are comprised primarily of commercial paper, U.S. treasury and agency securities, corporate debt securities, foreign government bonds, and asset-backed securities.
+As of December 31, 2023, our principal sources of liquidity were cash, cash equivalents, and marketable securities of \$149.3 million and working capital of \$150.7 million.
+Cash and cash equivalents are comprised of cash held in sweep accounts, checking accounts, money market funds, U.S. treasury and agency securities, and commercial paper with maturities less than three months.
+Marketable securities are comprised primarily of U.S. treasury and agency securities, commercial paper, corporate debt securities, and asset-backed securities.
 Our principal use of cash is to fund our operations and invest in research and development to support our growth.

-We have generated significant losses from operations and negative cash flows from operating activities in the past as reflected in our accumulated deficit of \$\\$\\$\\$\ million as of December 31, 2023.
+We have generated significant losses from operations and negative cash flows from operating activities in the past as reflected in our accumulated deficit of \$125.4 million as of December 31, 2023.
 Since our inception, we have financed our operations primarily through proceeds from the issuance of our redeemable convertible preferred stock and cash generated from the sale of our products.
 We believe that our current cash, cash equivalents, and marketable securities will be sufficient to fund our operations for at least the next 12 months.
 Our future capital requirements, however, will depend on many factors, including our growth rate, the timing and extent of our sales and marketing and research and development expenditures, the continuing market acceptance of our products, and the use of cash to fund potential mergers or acquisitions.
 In the event that additional financing is required from outside sources, we may seek to raise additional funds through equity, equity-linked arrangements, and debt.
 If we are unable to raise additional capital when desired and at reasonable rates, our business, results of operations, and financial condition could be adversely affected.